 Safe management of used batteries from households

-Many types of consumer electronics are banned from landfill or incinerator disposal in Wisconsin and can be recycled through the E-Cycle Wisconsin program.
-Homeowners should check with their local recycling program to see if there are additional restrictions.
+Wisconsin has banned many types of consumer electronics from landfill or incinerator disposal.
+These electronics can be recycled through the E-Cycle Wisconsin program.

 If storing batteries for recycling, you can reduce fire risk by taping ends of batteries with clear packing tape or putting each battery in an individual plastic bag, and storing them in a non-metal, leakproof container with a lid (such as a plastic bucket).